13. Paths Cross

 Luci, barefoot, in jeans and a sweatshirt, yanked the door inward and stepped out, desperate that Kevin was someone else.

 Stared up at him.
-Messy hair.
-Swollen, red eyes.

-Thrown off by her appearance, Kevin blurted, “Hi, I’m looking for Rico.”
+Kevin blurted, “Hi, I’m looking for Rico!”

-Luci looked down.
 Used her big toe as though to test the friction of the worn carpeting.
-Looked up again, embarrassed and angry.

 “You must be the tall one.”

-Kevin’s first thought was, I shouldn’t be here alone!
+Then: I shouldn’t be here alone!

 Suddenly afraid that this Rico person—a cold blooded killer!—might actually be here, he warily said, “My name is Kevin Dell.
 I work for the Worthboro Chronicle.
-What do you mean by that, the tall one?”

 Luci gave him an angry look.

-“He said you fucked up his plans.
+Scoldingly (and still pointing a finger), Luci said, “He said you fucked up his plans.
 Actually, I don’t think I’ve ever seen him angry before.
 It was like he was a different person.”

-“Do you know where he is?”
+Kevin managed to interject, “Do you know where he is?”

 Luci stared and didn’t answer.